-PHYSICS 12 Physics Fundamentals 3 UNITS - (UC:CSU)
+PHYSICS 12 Physics Fundamentals

+Lecture 3 hours.
+Open to all students.
 Advisory: English 28 and 67 or equivalent.
 Credit allowed for only one of Physics 12 and 11.
 A survey of the major insights of physics.
 No mathematical preparation is needed.
 If a student wishes to transfer this as a lab science course, the student must also complete Physics 14.

-PHYSICS 14 Physics 14 Laboratory 1 ÚNIT - (UC:CSÚ)
+PHYSICS 14 Physics 14 Laboratory 1 UNIT - (UC:CSU)

 Co-requisite: Physics 12.
-Advisory: English 21

-This introductory laboratory course in general physics provides the liberal arts student with laboratory experience which supplements the instruction given in Physics 12.
+Advisory: English 21 This introductory laboratory course in general physics provides the liberal arts student with laboratory experience which supplements the instruction given in Physics 12.
 Taken with or after Physics 12, it completes the units requirement for a Natural Science course with laboratory.